 Proposals will be accepted only for:

-- Native language education programs, curricula or projects.
+- native language education programs, curricula, or projects,

-- Individual study by Native language students who are pursuing study with:
+- individual language study by Native students who are pursuing study with:

 Salaries, equipment, supplies, consultant fees, travel, and publication subventions are eligible.
 Eligible salaries may include those for tribally enrolled teachers, mentors, researchers, traditional teachers, elders, and storytellers.
-If, at any time during or at the conclusion of a funded project, the primary project manager leaves the project or language program, ownership of all equipment, such as video or tape recorders or computers, funded by a Native Voices grant, shall revert to the tribe whose language was subject of the funded project.
+If, at any time during or at the conclusion of a funded project, the primary project manager leaves the project or language program, ownership of all equipment, such as video or audio recorders or computers, funded by a Native Voices Endowment grant, shall revert to the tribe whose language was subject of the funded project.
 Indirect and general operating expenses are not eligible for funding.

 $2,500-$10,000 per year

 Grants are awarded for one to three years.
 Multiple year projects will be required to submit complete and timely annual reports before subsequent years' funds can be released.

 Native Voices grants must be matched by the recipient on a 1:1 basis.
 The match can be in cash (contributed, donated, or from a fund-raiser) or in-kind goods or services.

 In-kind match contributions are non-cash contributions, usually in the form of the value of personnel, equipment, supplies, and services not covered by the grant.

 - Matching contributions must be necessary to achieve the objectives of the grant.